 Although many states have lesser offenses of DUI, Georgia does not.
 If you are charged with DUI Less Safe in Georgia, you are facing the same penalties of any DUI in Georgia.

-Under laws in Georgia, the presumed incapability to drive safely can be from being under the influence of alcohol or any drug or toxic vapor.
+Under laws in Georgia, the presumed incapability to drive safely can be from being under the influence of a drug or toxic vapor.
 The Georgia Supreme Court has stated that driving under the influence of ANY drug to the level of impairment is sufficient to convict.

-If you are facing DUI Less Safe charges in Georgia, contact The Law Ladies to help you fight for the optimal outcome.
+If you are facing DUI Less Safe charges in Georgia and a possible license suspension, contact The Law Ladies to help you fight for the optimal outcome.

 Georgia DUI Penalties